 III.
 Next, students develop a concept for the translation of the statement into a captivating experience that will be part of, and functions in the context of, the exhibition.
 The concept describes how you are going to achieve the experience of your statement: what is it that you will build or do.
 After developing the concept, it is important to test it in the simplest way possible, test if the key elements of your concept work.
 This is particularly relevant if the concept relies on assumptions of how people function/react.

 IV.
 Finally, students realize the concept into its actual form.
 A popular form is that of an interactive installation, but we pose no limits on the form, other than that it must provide an experience to a general audience in an exhibition context.
-Alternative forms may include film, dance, performance, game, non-interactive exhibits, and so forth.
+Alternative forms may include film, dance, performance, game, non-interactive exhibits, sensory or olfactory experiences, and so forth.

 Students work in groups, generally containing three students plus a coach from the lecturer team.

 After completing the course students are able to: